johnbiundo/dev.to-articles/blog-posts/micro-nats-1/micro-nats-part1.md

 ### Broker Message Protocol

-From Nest's perspective, brokers implement a basic message-oriented communication protocol that is usually described as **publish/subscribe**.
+From Nest's perspective, brokers provide a basic message-oriented communication protocol that is usually described as **publish/subscribe**.
 Publish/subscribe can be generally understood in terms of the following diagram, with the red circles indicating the order of events in a publish/subscribe "conversation".

 ![Broker Message Protocol](./assets/broker-message-protocol.png 'Broker Message Protocol')
 <figcaption><a name="figure2"></a>Figure 2: Broker Message Protocol</figcaption>